osg-htc/docs/docs/data/stashcache/install-cache.md

 | Enable a service to start on boot       | `systemctl enable <SERVICE-NAME>`  |
 | Disable a service from starting on boot | `systemctl disable <SERVICE-NAME>` |

-(Optional) Configuring the Authenticated Cache
+Configuring the Authenticated Cache (Optional)
 ----------------------------------------------

-Once the public Cache Server is registered and functioning, you may want to enable the authenticated cache service.
+Once the public StashCache server is registered and functioning, you may want to enable the authenticated cache service.
 This is an optional step.
 Before proceeding, make sure you have followed the [prerequisite steps](#installation-prerequisites-for-cache).

-### RHEL7

-On RHEL7 system, you need to configure and run following systemd units:
+Enable and start the following additional systemd units:
 * `xrootd@stashcache-cache-server-auth.service`
 * `xrootd-renew-proxy.service`
 * `xrootd-renew-proxy.timer`
-* `fetch-crl-cron`

 #### Auth.service
 1. Enable and start `xrootd@stashcache-cache-server-auth.service` instance: